logicplace/pm-dev-docs/hardware/cpu/bios.md

 ### Game Select screen

 A screen showcasing a game selection menu.
 It has no animations but is rather an interactive menu.
-A portion of this menu is preloaded but some in dynamically loaded once the BIOS decides it needs it.
+A portion of this menu is preloaded but some is dynamically loaded once the BIOS decides it needs it.

 The game names are pulled from the cartridge as 9 raw tile graphics, allowing for any styling of the name.